Pilot Projects

 Community Engagement

 While the best science will be prioritized, special consideration will be given to fund projects that incorporate community engagement into the proposed research.
-For the purpose of the Pilot Projects Program, Advance-CTR utilizes the CDC-supported definition of community engagement:
+For the purpose of the Pilot Projects Program, Advance RI-CTR utilizes the CDC-supported definition of community engagement:

 Community engagement is the process of working collaboratively with and through groups of people affiliated by geographic proximity, special interest, or similar situations to address issues affecting the well-being of those people.

-Coaching for such applicants will be available from Advance-CTR’s Community Engagement and Outreach Core.
+Coaching for such applicants will be available from Advance RI-CTR’s Community Engagement and Outreach Core.

 Additional Considerations